 In their quest to maximize downtime and damage, cyber criminals and hacktivists are using increasingly sophisticated Distributed Denial-of-Service (DDoS) attack methods to detect and circumvent enterprise defenses.
 Widely accessible DIY Malware:

-LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. kits, such as Dirt Jumper, sell for as little as $150 in the black market and can be used to customize botnets capable of carrying out such sophisticated DDoS attacks.
+Software that is intended to damage or disable computers and computer systems. kits, such as Dirt Jumper, sell for as little as $150 in the black market and can be used to customize botnets capable of carrying out such sophisticated DDoS attacks.
 As the total number of DDoS attacks continues to increase, the evolution of DDoS botnet capabilities to bypass DDoS mitigation methods will likely fuel the already growing fire of DDoS attacks upon enterprises.